-In their drunken revelry, The Fools have revealed Asmarisa's plan to the unseen PCs.
+In their drunken revelry, The Fools have revealed Asmarisa's plan to the unseen characters.
 Unfortunately, being close enough to hear their madness is a dangerous thing.
-Each round, even if the PCs remain stealthy, there is a cumulative 10% chance that they are discovered.
-The speech giver is the stage manager Kit Phillips.
-If Kit or any of the others notice the PCs, they immediately draw weapons and make every possible effort to slay the PCs.
-Unfortunately, they are all mildly intoxicated and suffer a -1 penalty to all their attack rolls.
+Each round, even if the characters remain stealthy, there is a cumulative 10% chance that they are discovered.
+The